 After showing our results for symmetric equilibria, we extend the analysis to asymmetric equilibria.
-Asymmetric equilibria permit shareholders to specialize on different strategies, even though shareholders are ex ante identical.
-In particular, the crucial strategy of conditionally investing in research is still very common in asymmetric equilibria.
+Asymmetric equilibria permit shareholders to specialize on different strategies, even though they are ex ante identical.
+It turns out that the crucial strategy of conditionally investing in research is also pervasive in asymmetric equilibria and is, in fact, used in a much larger area of the parameter space.
 In addition there are, depending on the parameters, shareholders who always invest in an own signal without subscribing to the PA, shareholders who rubber-stamp the board's proposals or shareholders who "robo-vote," i.e., always vote according to the PA's recommendations.
 With asymmetric equilibria, too, PAs improve collective decision-making.
+More generally framed, a second expert incentivizes some voters to obtain an own signal, which improves the collective decision.